Deni247/Devnest/README.md

 ## Usage

 - **Homepage**: Displays the main content and navigation links.
-- **Login/Register**: Allows users to create an account or log in.
-- **Dashboard**: Provides personalized content for logged-in users.
 - **Admin Panel**: Accessible only to administrators for managing content and users.

 ## Contributing